You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Isola Bella

-I found the easiest way to get to Isola Bella from Taormina is by foot.
-The walk took 45 minutes and paved roads or staircases the whole way (google maps offers accurate directions).
-The other option is to get the cable car from Taormina, for 3 euros one-way, and then walk 700 meters along the coast to Isola Bella.
+I found the easiest way to get to Isola Bella from Taormina is on foot.
+The walk took 45 minutes and was on paved roads or staircases the whole way (Google Maps offers accurate directions).

 During the summer months, Isola Bella feels like the most popular place in the world, but the crowds are well worth it because it’s absolutely stunning.
 I just wouldn’t arrive much later than 9 am.